HPRASHNNA/Dynamic-Qr-for-UPI-Payment-/README.md

 # Dynamic-Qr-for-UPI-Payment-

-This simply project where u able generate dynamic Qr
+This simply project where u able generate dynamic Qr in java